openstack/heat/doc/source/template_guide/hot_spec.rst

     This section allows for specifying output parameters available to users once the template has been instantiated.
 This section is optional and can be omitted when no output values are required.

+conditions
+    This optional section includes statements which can be used to restrict when a resource is created or when a property is defined.
+They can be associated with resources and resource properties in the ``resources`` section, also can be associated with outputs in the ``outputs`` sections of a template.

+    Note: Support for this section is added in the Newton version.

 .. _hot_spec_template_version: